Anopheles atroparvus: Distribution

 Vastly distributed throughout most of Europe, specifically northern regions, with little or no known populations in Southern and South eastern Europe.
 A. atroparvus is currently assumed not to live in Italy, Greece or Turkey.

 Distribution of A. atroparvus is affected in some areas due to competition with related species.
 Other constraints on distribution depends on habitat suitability; A. atroparvus is limited by the need for water and vegetation to reproduce and minimize the risk of predation.

 Because A. atroparvus tends to like warmer climate, global climate change could result in changing habitat distribution for A. atroparvus and it is generally considered to result in an increase in population density of the species.

 Habitat

-A. atroparvus is common to both coastal and inland areas where short lived still water bodies are plentiful.
+Anopheles atroparvus is common to both coastal and inland areas where short lived still water bodies are plentiful.

 Adults live in close association with the animal and human blood hosts that it feeds on and tend to live in farm homes and other dwellings.

 Suitable habitat for larval stages is mainly in wide, shallow non-permanent water bodies of brackish water, commonly in association with irrigated fields especially crops such as rice.

 Unlike many other species, A. atroparvus remains active in the winter months, at which time it will still take blood meals, but will not lay eggs.

 Their activity in the winter may result in an annual reduction in population as competition for food and shelter rises.

 A. atroparvus displays genetic diversity for protection against common insecticides used on crops, making it easier for them to live on farmland.